Skip to Content

 Can I use chicken breast?

-Yea, but it does have much less flavour than chicken thighs but it works well.
-Be careful not to overcook it though because it will go dry.
+Yeah, but it does have much less flavour than chicken thighs, but it works well.
+Be careful not to overcook it, though, because it will go dry.

 Can I use pre-ground spices?